 General Electric is a huge company with a long industrial history.
 GE makes a wide variety of products including aircraft engines and power plant equipment.
 It conducts extensive research in the energy sector and more recently has moved into finance and healthcare.

 A conglomerate, GE has many operational divisions.
 These divisions include Additive, Aviation, Capital, Digital, Energy Connections, Healthcare, Lighting, Oil and Gas, Power, Renewable Energy, and Transportation.

 The company’s cutting-edge research and innovations include mobile power plants, clean wind energy, and turbines.

 GE is a classic American company with a rich history.
 It all began with the famous inventor Thomas Edison.
 Edison’s study of electricity led to the birth of multiple electricity companies in the late 1880s.

-GE manufactured steam turbines with asbestos, as well as a variety of electronic devices, power generating equipment, cables, and plastic molding compounds.
+GE manufactured steam turbines with asbestos, as well as a variety of electronic devices, power-generating equipment, furnaces, wires, stovetops, ovens, cables, electrical arc chutes, and plastic molding compounds.